galiarmero/galiarmero.dev/content/blog/why-my-blog-is-built-with-gatsby/index.md

 ---
-title: 'Why I Built My Blog with Gatsby'
+title: 'Why My Blog Is Built with Gatsby'
 datePublished: '2019-07-14 18:01:00 +0800'
 teaser: It *might* be the future of website development.
 ---